Bandai: Continuing expansion and Mobile Suit Gundam (1971–1983)

 Bandai continued its expansion throughout the 1970s.
 The company established a joint venture with model car manufacturer Tonka in 1970 and established Tonka Japan K.K., as part of Bandai's continuing mission in establishing ties with foreign companies.
 A subsidiary named Popy was formed a year later that specialized in the manufacturing of toys based on popular children's characters, the subsidiary was originally intended for candy shops and other retail outlets outside of the usual toy stores.
 Though Bandai became a major player in the Japanese toy industry, competing with companies such as Takara and Epoch, executives believed the company needed to further spread out into international territories to help increase worldwide brand awareness.

 Bandai Models was later established in 1971, who specialized in the manufacturing of toy characters.
-Although not their most profitable range, Bandai's 1/48 scale AFV models dominated that segment of the model kit market.
+Although not its most profitable range, Bandai's 1/48 scale AFV models dominated that segment of the model kit market.
 Bandai America Inc. was established as local US sales/marketing operation in 1978.
 Spacewarp, a line of build-it-yourself toy rolling ball "roller coasters" was introduced by Bandai in the 1980s.

 In May 1980, Makoto Yamashina, son of the founder, became president of Bandai.
 Naoharu Yamashina became chairman of the board.
 Upon his arrival, Makoto Yamashina completely changed the ageing staff of Bandai and replaced them with younger employees with the intent of not only bringing new ideas, but also revisiting the strategy of the group.
 The new president took a different commercial approach by selling directly to retailers rather than going through intermediates.

 In July 1980, Bandai launched the 'Gundam Plastic Model' based on the animated series Mobile Suit Gundam which gave birth to the Gunpla range of scale model kits.
 In November, the subsidiary Celent was created.